Yup, we bought a laundromat.

 “Does it make a lot of money?”

 Those were all great questions.
-The truth is that we really wanted to try investing in businesses, get a great return without a ton of time and effort, and eventually leave the cubicle life behind.
+The truth is that we really wanted to own our own business, earn solid income without a ton of time and effort, and eventually leave the 9-to-5 life behind.

 In Search of Semi-Passive, Recession-Proof Income